Snowflake-Labs/sqlpack/CONTRIBUTING.md

 --   domain: '{subdomain}.xyz.com'
 ```

+After the header , the templated SQL code follows .

 ### All the parameters and keys mentioned in the params and varmap sections of the the header will be referenced in the templated sql inside curly {} brackets

 Here is an example